English Articles: Foreword

 Common nouns are divided into countable nouns (a girl, three girls, a house, two houses, several notions, different habits) and uncountable nouns (water, cheese, furniture, time, information, health).

 Countable nouns are subdivided into concrete nouns (a girl, a house) and abstract nouns (a notion, a habit).
 Countable nouns with regular plural form add the ending s/es to form the plural.
-Irregular plural forms are described in the file Irregular Plural Nouns in the section Writing.
+Irregular plural forms of nouns are described in Irregular Plural Nouns in the section Writing.

 Uncountable nouns are divided into concrete nouns / mass nouns (water, cheese, furniture) and abstract nouns (time, information, health).
 The main distinguishing feature of uncountable nouns is that they can't be counted; consequently, they can't be used in the plural.
-Some uncountable nouns can be used as countable, with a different meaning (glass - a glass, time - 3 times), and there are other cases when uncountable nouns can turn into countable nouns.
+Some uncountable nouns can be used as countable, with a different meaning (glass – a glass, time – three times), and there are other cases in which uncountable nouns can turn into countable nouns.

 Use of articles with different types of nouns

-The indefinite article is used with countable nouns in the singular.
-The indefinite article is not used with uncountable nouns (unless these are special cases when uncountable nouns are used as countable nouns).
+The indefinite article a/an is used with countable nouns in the singular.
+The indefinite article a/an is not used with uncountable nouns.
+(But there are special cases in which uncountable nouns are used as countable nouns.)
 The main function of the indefinite article is to name one item belonging to a class of similar items.

-The definite article can be used with countable nouns in the singular and plural, as well as with uncountable nouns.
-The main function of the definite article is to point out a noun and make it definite and specific.
+The definite article "the" can be used with countable nouns in the singular and plural as well as with uncountable nouns.
+The main function of the definite article is to point out a noun and to make it definite and specific.

 The indefinite article is rarely used with proper names.
 The definite article can be used with certain proper names.